Kyeo1983/Feedback-Button/README.md

 <img height="300px" width="531px" src="https://github.com/Kyeo1983/Feedback-Button/blob/master/sample/addPosFeedback.gif"/>

-Creating a positive feedback item with just a toast alert upon click
+Creating a negative feedback item with message box and a toast alert
 ------
 Call addNegFeedback method and pass a selector to the feedback button, a text for the menu, the heading in message box, character limit for message box and the title to the toast.
 Default negative feedback item is grouped with the default positive feedback item.
 Clicking one of which will close off both options thereafter (explained above in positive feedback section).